 The fellowship is awarded annually.
 The winner receives a twelve-month stipend currently set at $20,000.
 The fellowship is intended for full-time study.
 An equivalent major award from another source may not normally be held concurrently or consecutively unless the AMS award is accepted on an honorary basis (thus freeing scarce resources for others).
 Fellowships are for one year and are not deferrable or renewable.
 There are no provisions for the payment of tuition: it is hoped that graduate schools will provide tuition fellowships or waivers.
 The AMS encourages the institution at which the recipient is pursuing his or her degree to offer continuing financial support.

 The winner is selected in the spring, announced in the August issue of the AMS Newsletter, and given formal recognition at the Annual Business Meeting and Awards Presentation of the Society.

 Application Deadline and Address

-Applications should be made using the online submission form.
-The application is due on or before Monday 16 December 2013, 5:00 p.m.
+Applications should be made using the online submission form, a link to which will be available here on or about 15 November.
+The application is due on or before Monday 16 December 2014, 5:00 p.m.
 EST.

 Inquiries should be addressed to Prof. Charles Carson, chair of the committee, at [email protected]